fvaleri/strimzi-debugging/sessions/004/README.md

 ## Using Custom TLS Certificates

+Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

 Security policies often prohibit self-signed certificates in production environments.
 You can configure listeners to use custom certificates signed by an external or well-known Certificate Authority (CA).